 I even thought about buying some marble chopping board ( still might) marble pots, changing everything thing to marble.
 It’s not really me.
 I love it as a few pieces may look nice but I am not a marble person.
 I have just been influenced in seeing it so much.
 I prefer the warmth of wood to the coldness of marble.

 I love all these items I do, but I don’t need them.
 I want a beautiful house but I don’t want it to look like yours or theirs.

 I follow Africa from @thevitamindproject In her boundaries highlight she says ‘that we say want authentic homes but actually what we really want is a carbon copy of everyone else’s .’

 She is right.
-We want the same look and sun was as what people on Instagram share with us, but it’s not real.
+We want the same look as what people on Instagram share with us, but it’s not real.
 She is truly inspiring and I love what she chooses to share with us.

 She has made me rethink things.